Underground Garage Shelter, W.A.R.T.S

 He grips the side of the cot and leans down to grab the cup…but it’s out of reach.
 He grasps for it one more time ignoring the cot’s groans, but his legs move a bit too far to the right and force him to still.
 He backpedals with his hand on the ground, pushes up on the side of the mattress, and lies back, breathing out a sigh of relief that he didn’t fall over.
 A layer of sweat trails down the back of his neck and forehead, another thing to complain about to Priya when she finally gets her beautiful ass up to visit him.
 If she ever does.

-He chuckles.
-He looks at the dark featureless ceiling and chuckles.
+He chuckles, focuses on the dark featureless ceiling, and chuckles once more.
 A car door slams and several vehicles ride out.
 The chuckle dies out and he’s left with silence.

 I’ve really screwed up this time.